kevingaray/kevingaray/README.md

 # 💫 About Me:
 🔭 Hello there!
 I’m Kevin Garay, a passionate Junior QA Automation Engineer with backend experience,<br>Welcome to my GitHub profile where you can explore some exciting projects I've been working on
+💻Can also visit my [web portafolio](https://kevingaray.github.io/)

 ## 🧠 Skills:
 - QA Automation: I have a strong foundation in QA methodologies and practices, and I specialize in creating robust automated tests using popular tools and frameworks such as Selenium.